eozer/awesome-snmp/README.md

 - [snmpsim](https://github.com/etingof/snmpsim) - This is a pure-Python, open source and free implementation of SNMP agents simulator distributed under 2-clause BSD license.
 - [snmpfwd](https://github.com/etingof/snmpfwd) - The SNMP Proxy Forwarder tool works as an application-level proxy with a built-in SNMP message router.
 Typical use case for an SNMP proxy is to work as an application-level firewall or a protocol translator that enables SNMPv3 access to a SNMPv1/SNMPv2c entity or vice versa.
 - [snmpwn](https://github.com/hatlord/snmpwn) - SNMPwn is an SNMPv3 user enumerator and attack tool.
+- [trapperkeeper](https://github.com/dropbox/trapperkeeper) - A suite of tools for ingesting and displaying SNMP traps.
+This is designed as a replacement for snmptrapd and to supplement existing stateful monitoring solutions.

 ### GUIs
 - [tkmib](http://www.net-snmp.org/) - A perl/Tk interactive graphical MIB browser for SNMP.